 The nature and purpose of the Processing, the duration of the Processing of Personal Data, the subject matter of the Processing of Personal Data, the types of Personal Data to be processed, the categories of data subjects to whom the Personal Data relates and other specifics regarding the Personal Data and Processing carried out under this Data Processor Agreement is set out in Annex 1 to this Agreement.

-«Personal Data» means such personal information as the Processor (or sub-processor if relevant) Processes on behalf of the Controller pursuant to The Principal Agreement and as further described in Annex 1.
+«Personal Data» means such personal information as defined in GDPR article 4 nr.
+1, that the Processor (or sub-processor if relevant) Processes on behalf of the Controller pursuant to The Principal Agreement and as further described in Annex 1.

 «Processing» means any operation or set of operations which is performed on Personal Data or on sets of Personal Data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

-«Controller» means [CONTROLLER], which is the Party that determines the purposes and means of the Processing of Personal Data.
+«Controller» means you, Ironstone’s client, which is the Party that determines the purposes and means of the Processing of Personal Data.

 «Processor», means Ironstone AS, which is the Party that Processes the Personal Data on behalf of the Controller;

-Any other term as defined in the Person Data Regulation shall have the same meaning in this Data Processor Agreement as in such regulation unless stated otherwise.
+Any other term as defined in the Data Protection Regulation shall have the same meaning in this Data Processor Agreement as in such regulation unless stated otherwise.

 3. THE CONTROLLER’S DUTIES